lubuntu-team/manual/source/1/1.3/installation.rst

 .. image:: oem_users.png

-Next step to finalize creating users and keyboard and language setings press the :guilabel:`Set Up` button.
+Next step to finalize creating users and keyboard and language settings press the :guilabel:`Set Up` button.
 At this point you will be asked to confirm because you cannot undo after this step.
 To continue with all your settings press the :guilabel:`Set Up Now`.
 Then the users will set up with a slideshow and you will then reboot and then can login to reboot and use Lubuntu is ready to use.